 Who Should Not Do EMOM Workouts

 EMOM workouts require high-intensity training that works the heart and joints.
 It might not be a good choice if you cannot sustain an activity that leaves you out of breath.
 Anyone with a sedentary lifestyle just starting to work out should avoid jumping straight to EMOM workouts.
 The same goes for people with diabetes, heart disease, and osteoporosis.
 Instead, they can start with simple aerobic exercises at a moderate/low intensity to build endurance and increase speed.
+In that case, you can try Tabata which is suitable for beginners as it involves 20 seconds of workout and 10 seconds of rest.

 Infographic: Top 5 Benefits Of EMOM Workouts